DrGlaucous/DungeonMaster/Readme.md

 lighting control should be modular.

 We should have a series of pre-baked sequences made using software like xLight.
-The manager software should just send each file sequence to the arena controller on demand.
+The manager software should just send each file sequence to the arena controller on demand. (this may be too bandwidth intensive, so we may just have a series of pre-baked instrutions inside the light manager that we can hit from the outside, see TSC)

 There should be 3 ESP32s in play:
 - Computer dongle ESP32, hosts the network and sends/gets signals from each sub-part